 2. The British Museum

 This was voted number 15 in Lonely Planet's '500 Best Places on the Planet'!
 Pretty impressive to rank so high on a global list, so it kind of makes sense that this is one of the best (free) things to do in London.
 The building itself is beautiful - the imposing glass roof takes centre stage and is the first thing you see when you enter the Great Court (the main entrance to the museum).
 The idea for the museum was founded in 1753 when Sir Hans Sloane left his impressive collection of artefacts to the nation.
 Over time, the collection grew until eventually in the 1960's and 70's, the National History Museum and the British Library began to house the natural history specimens and manuscripts.
 The British Museum first opened in 1759 - it was free to enter then, and it remains free until this day.
 This includes access to all their regular exhibits (any special exhibitions usually incur a charge).
 Opening hours are 10.00am-5.00pm daily (Fridays until 8.30pm).
 If you want guaranteed entrance, be sure to book your free ticket in advance online.
 You can queue on the day but be mindful that weekends and bank holidays get pretty busy so you might be waiting a while.
+This is also a great starting point for a one day walk around the best places in London - so once you've finished at the museum, head out and follow my other blog post.

 3. Westminster